The treatment of feline infectious peritonitis (FIP) in the UK – FAQs about treating FIP

 Do not forget to support clients giving oral medications, as this can also be challenging.
 Direct clients to the iCatCare website for information and videos: https://icatcare.org/advice/how-to-give-your-cat-a-tablet/

-• Cats with FIP have often lost weight and body condition so nutrition is a priority.
-Appetite stimulants such as mirtazapine (and/or capromorelin oral solution) may be useful and some sick cats benefit from feeding tube placement short-term, which can facilitate medicating; since nasal tubes are poorly tolerated by cats and may cause depression, cats with profound anorexia that cannot be alleviated by the drugs above may benefit from an oesophagostomy (O-)tube being placed;
+Cats with FIP have often lost weight and body condition so nutrition is a priority.
+Appetite stimulants such as mirtazapine (and/or capromorelin oral solution) may be useful and some sick cats may benefit from feeding tube placement short-term; this can also facilitate medicating.
+Since nasal tubes are poorly tolerated by cats and may cause depression, cats with profound anorexia that cannot be alleviated by the drugs above may benefit from an oesophagostomy (O-)tube being placed.

-• Drugs such as maropitant may benefit cats feeling nauseous and encourage eating;
+Drugs such as maropitant or ondansetron may benefit cats feeling nauseous and encourage eating.

-• Occasionally, FIP can cause severe (sometimes haemolytic) anaemia and blood transfusion can be considered alongside antivirals;
+Occasionally, FIP can cause severe, sometimes immune-mediated haemolytic anaemia (see ‘Important comorbidities’,) and blood transfusion can be considered alongside antivirals.

 Can I trial treat FIP with GS-441524 or remdesivir?

-In some situations, it is not possible to achieve a definitive diagnosis of FIP due to cost constraints, availability of testing, or instability of the patient precluding invasive testing.
-Antiviral treatment trials can be considered using an appropriate dosage and objective measures to identify improvement e.g., serial neurological or ocular examinations.
-Improvements in demeanour and return of normothermia are expected within 48 hours, and add weight to the diagnosis.
+In some situations, it is not possible to achieve a definitive diagnosis of FIP due to cost constraints, availability of testing, instability of the patient precluding invasive testing or the clinical signs being limited to the CNS and/or eyes.
+Antiviral treatment trials can be considered, using an appropriate dosage and objective measures to identify improvement, e.g., serial neurological or ocular examinations.
+Improvements in demeanour and return of normothermia are expected within 48 hours, and add weight to the presumptive diagnosis.
 Note that effusions can take longer to resolve (see ‘What to expect during treatment’) and improvements in haematology and biochemistry abnormalities can also take weeks.
-Failure to improve on an adequate dosage of antivirals (preferably with TDM if available) should prompt investigation for an alternative diagnosis.
-Most cats are notably better by 2-5 days, however, a small number of cats can take up to 10 days; however, there have usually been some positive signs before then.
+Failure to improve on an adequate dosage of antivirals should prompt investigation for an alternative diagnosis.
+Most cats are notably better by 2-5 days; however, a small number of cats can take up to 10 days; that said, there have usually been some positive signs before then.

 Further reading